James Stewart (Irish politician)

-James Stewart (23 November 1934 – 26 January 2013) was an activist from Northern Ireland.
+James Stewart (23 November 1934 – 26 January 2013) was a communist leader from Northern Ireland.

+Biography

 Stewart was born in Ballymena to a Protestant family, and studied at the Ballymena Academy.
-He became a Queen's Scout and took an interest in his Scottish heritage.
-He trained as a teacher at Stranmillis University College, and there met active communist Edwina Menzies, the two marrying in 1954.
+He was a Queen's Scout who took an interest in his Scottish heritage.
+He trained as a teacher at Stranmillis University College, and there met communist activist Edwina Menzies.
+The two married in 1954, and had two daughters.
+He began his teaching career at Hemsworth Square School and then taught at Somerdale School on the Shankill Road.

-In 1955, Stewart joined the Communist Party of Northern Ireland, initially while teaching at Hemsworth Square School and then Somerdale School on the Shankill Road.
-He and Menzies attended the World Youth Festival in 1957, and in the same year he became general secretary of the party's youth section.
-He rapidly became a key figure in the party, editing Unity, its newspaper, completing the drafting of the party's programme, Ireland's Path to Socialism, and becoming its Deputy General Secretary in 1964.
+In 1955, Stewart joined the Communist Party of Northern Ireland.
+Two years later, he and Edwina attended the 6th World Festival of Youth and Students in Moscow.
+Also in 1957, he was named general secretary of the Party's youth section.
+He rapidly became a key figure in the Party, editing its newspaper Unity; completing the drafting of the Party programme, "Ireland's Path to Socialism"; and becoming Deputy General Secretary in 1964.

-The Communist Party of Northern Ireland merged into the Communist Party of Ireland in 1970, and Stewart left teaching to become a full-time party worker, remaining Deputy General Secretary of the new group.
+In 1970 the Communist Party of Northern Ireland merged into the Communist Party of Ireland (CPI).
+Stewart, who by this time had left teaching to become a full-time Party official, remained Deputy General Secretary after the merger.
 In this role, he was active in the Northern Ireland Civil Rights Association, Belfast Trades Council.

-He stood in the 1973 Northern Ireland Assembly election in Belfast West, but took last place with only 123 votes, and came bottom of the poll for Belfast City Council at the 1977, 1981 and 1985 local elections.
+He stood in the 1973 Northern Ireland Assembly election in Belfast West, but took last place with only 123 votes.
+He also was at the bottom of the poll for Belfast City Council at the 1977, 1981 and 1985 local elections.

-Stewart rose to become general secretary of the party in 1984, serving until 2001, when he instead became its chairman.
+Stewart became CPI General Secretary in 1984, and served in that position until 2001 when he took the post of CPI National Chairperson.